 Single Degree of Freedom Systems: Undamped Single Degree of Freedom System

 A single degree of freedom (SDOF) system is one for which only a single coordinate is required to completely specify the configuration of the system.
 (This is a suitable working definition for now.)
 There are typically many possible choices for the coordinate to be used, although some are more natural than others.
-With a system, we get one governing differential equation of motion.
+With a single degree of freedom system, we get one governing differential equation of motion.
 The specifics of the equation depend on the exact nature of the problem.

 We begin our study of vibrations by considering free vibrations of a system.
 These are the easiest to deal with and understanding these systems is fundamental to understanding more advanced topics in vibration.
 To keep things as simple as possible, we begin studying undamped free vibrations.
 The effects of damping will be added in subsequent sections.

-Typically in a free vibration problem we have a mass which is displaced from equilibrium position and then release either from rest or with some initial velocity.
+Typically in a free vibration problem we have a mass which is displaced from its equilibrium position and then released either from rest or with some initial velocity.
 Due to the restoring forces in the system, the mass will tend to move back to its equilibrium position but due to its own inertia it will overshoot the equilibrium postion.
 At some instant the mass will stop momentarily and start to return again to the equilibrium position, and the process will repeat itself (indefinitely if there is no damping).
 Our goal here is to determine and understand the mathematics used to describe this motion.

 Undamped Single Degree of Freedom Systems

 Figure 2.2 shows three possible coordinates, however obviously many others could be chosen as well.
-In this figure is measured from the while and are measured from other fixed locations.
-While all of these are valid choices for the coordinate, we will see from our study of vibrations that there are advantages to measuring displacements from the , and so we will chose to do so here.
+In this figure is measured from the equilibrium position while and are measured from other fixed locations.
+While all of these are valid choices for the coordinate, we will see from our study of vibrations that there are advantages to measuring displacements from the equilibrium position, and so we will chose to do so here.